-- GoVisually allows fewer file extensions.
+- GoVisually allows significantly fewer file extensions.

-- Approval Studio has more features in the Review Tool, comparison modes are unique and have no analogs.
+- Approval Studio has more features in the Review Tool.
+Comparison modes are unique and have no analogs.
 GoVisually offers one side-by-side comparison mode that cannot highlight changes.

 Both review tools are similar but have their differences as well, and you, as a potential user, should choose wisely which one to use – you do have a choice, and that’s the best part here.

 I hope you liked this comparison, and I hope you will add more differences in the comments.
 If this review gets popular, we will continue writing reviews, as more review tools with lots of interesting features are out there.